-Financial instruments recorded at fair value on the consolidated statements of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
+Financial instruments recorded at fair value on the statement of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels:

-- Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1 - valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities;

+Level 2 - valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); Level 3 - valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-As at December 31, 2016 and 2015 only cash and cash equivalents and marketable securities are recorded at fair value (Level 1) on the consolidated statements of financial position.
+As at March 31, 2017 and December 31, 2016 only cash and cash equivalents and marketable securities are recorded at fair value (Level 1) on the statement of financial position.